gkthiruvathukal/jazz-patterns/README.md

 - and **transpose** through keys (e.g., by fourths) without re-engraving.

 This project automates that via one command line interface that produces clean charts in every key.

+Please note that the present focus of this is mostly pedagogical in nature and focused on scales.
+Scales are one basic type of pattern but jazz is about vocabulary and incorporating patterns (also known as licks) in your playing to create texture, color, etc.

 ## How jazz players learn scales (and the exceptions)